 Anna Jarvis, creator of Mother’s Day

 To her dying day, Anna Jarvis couldn’t stand Mother’s Day.
 It had nothing to do with her feelings for her mother, whom she adored.
 After all, that’s why she came up with the idea of having a day devoted to mothers everywhere.
 Jarvis was even excited when the first day was celebrated on May 10, 1908.
 She didn’t attend the first event, held in the Grafton, West Virginia church where her mother taught Sunday School.
 But she did send 500 white carnations in her honor.
 What turned her off was how quickly the day became commercialized.
 Mental Floss says she was so put off that she dubbed the florist, greeting card, and confectionery industries “charlatans, bandits, pirates, racketeers, kidnappers, and termites that would undermine with their greed one of the finest, noblest and truest movements and celebrations.”
-We’re waiting to hear what she thinks of Valentine’s Day.
+Read more about why Jarvis regrets inventing Mother’s Day.

 John Sylvan, creator of the K-Cup

 It seems everyone has a Keurig coffee maker, right?
-“I don't have one,” John Sylvan told The Atlantic.
-“They're kind of expensive to use.
+“I don’t have one,” John Sylvan told The Atlantic.
+“They’re kind of expensive to use.
 Plus it’s not like drip coffee is tough to make.”
 You’d think that Sylvan would have all the money and time in the world.
 After all, he’s the guy who invented the Keurig K-Cups, those ubiquitous single-serve plastic coffee pods.
 But what really puts him off his creation is that the pods aren’t recyclable or biodegradable, so there are literally tons filling up landfills.
 “I feel bad sometimes that I ever did it,” he admits.
 But, lo!
-Good news for Mr. Sylvan: Keurig now offers varieties of pods that are recyclable.
-Furthermore, by 2020, 100% of Keurig K-cups will be recyclable, says a company spokesman.
+Good news for Mr. Sylvan: Keurig now offers varieties of pods that are recyclable, although some argue that even these are hard to recycle.
 Check out these foods you had no idea were invented by accident.